concept7/ffmpeg-kit-react-native/README.md

 #### 2.1 Packages

-`FFmpeg` includes built-in encoders for some popular formats.
+`ffmpeg` includes built-in encoders for some popular formats.
 However, there are certain external libraries that needs to be enabled in order to encode specific formats/codecs.
 For example, to encode an `mp3` file you need `lame` or `shine` library enabled.
 You have to install a `ffmpeg-kit-react-native` package that has at least one of them inside.
 To encode an `h264` video, you need to install a package with `x264` inside.
 To encode `vp8` or `vp9` videos, you need a `ffmpeg-kit-react-native` package with `libvpx` inside.

 `ffmpeg-kit` provides eight packages that include different sets of external libraries.
-These packages are named according to the external libraries included.
-Refer to the [Packages](https://github.com/concept7/ffmpeg-kit/wiki/Packages) wiki page to see the names of those packages and external libraries included in each one of them.
+These packages are named according to the external libraries included in them.
+Refer to [Packages](https://github.com/tanersener/ffmpeg-kit#7-packages) section of the project README to see the names of those packages and external libraries included in each of them.

 ##### 2.1.1 Package Names